Table of Contents

 Seated Problems

-This problem can feed on itself and become quite chronic when people change their posture to avoid aggravating it on the back of the chair.
+This upper neck pain with a sore shoulder can feed on itself and become quite chronic when people change their posture to avoid aggravating it on the back of the chair.
 This muscle is more active in stabilizing the shoulder blade against tension rather than pull it back.
 Leaning forward activates the trigger point to create a good stretch feeling.

 One client suffered chronically from this trigger point.
 Daily, he was a negotiator who would tighten his chest and lean onto his elbows at the conference table.
 Releasing this trigger point directly only offered temporary relief.
 We had to balance the muscle tension between his chest and back.
 With regular stretching and bodywork and to open his chest, we were able to get lasting relief.